syang-genai/Text2SQL-RAG-Chatbot/README.md

 ```

 4. Speeding Up Training and Conducting Experiments
-<br> The DeepSpeed Stage 2 is utilized to accelerate training and offload the model from GPU to CPU.
+<br> The DeepSpeed Stage 2 is utilized to accelerate training and offload optimizer state from GPU to CPU.
 DeepSpeed is configured through the configuration file as shown below:
 ```
   deepspeed:
     communication_data_type: fp16